研究社 新英和中辞典

 Synonyms: atrial flutter, auricular flutter

-5. (medicine) The vibration of a heart valve.
+6. (medicine) The vibration of a heart valve; the condition of experiencing such vibrations.

-6. (medicine) A contraction caused by synchronous diaphragmatic flutter.
+7. (medicine) A contraction of the diaphragm caused by synchronous diaphragmatic flutter.

 1. (uncountable, aerodynamics) An extremely dangerous divergent oscillation caused by a positive feedback loop between the elastic deformation of an object and the aerodynamic forces acting on it, potentially resulting in rapid structural failure.